Holiday Park Marketing - How to Boost Bookings, Loyalty & Brand Reach

 At the same time, reassure traditional campers that you still cater to them with great basic facilities – it’s about choice.
 A good tagline might be: “From rustic to deluxe, we have a stay to suit every style.”

 By marketing the breadth of your offering, you can capture multiple segments: the young adventure couple in a tent, the family in a caravan, and the couple splurging on a luxury lodge all see something for them.
 Ensure your SEO and content strategy covers all these accommodation types (more on that later), and consider segmenting your email or social campaigns by interest (e.g. a glamping-themed promo vs. a family camping deal).
+If you need help with this consider hiring a consultant.

-Key Factors Influencing Guest Decisions (and How to Leverage Them)
+Key Factors Influencing Guest Decisions

 Understanding why guests choose a particular park or campsite can help fine-tune your marketing.
 A large-scale visitor survey revealed some top influences on the decision to visit a given holiday park/campsite.